hubmannj/NWTK-Cheatsheet/Cisco.md

 ### Administrative Distance (AD)

 The default AD in RIP is 120.
 A lower AD is more appealing.
-You can change the AD if you want your Traffic to go through a certain Router.
+You can change the AD if you want your traffic to go through a certain router.
-For this example you set the AD to 95 for the Router 192.168.1.1.
+For this example you set the AD to 95 for the router 192.168.1.1.
 ```bash
 router rip
  distance 95 192.168.1.1 0.0.0.0